Standardized Validation Rule API¶

 The metadata needed to generate a schema will most probably come from an outside source.
 Currently, all this metadata comes from the ODM dictionary excel sheet.

-For example, consider the greater_than_max_length
+For example, consider the greater_than_max_length rule.
+It needs to

 know what the max length is for a particular value in order to implement